 This investigatory period is important.
-Trying out different roles and responsibilities can help people understand their strengths and weaknesses, and prevent them from pursuing goals they later realize aren’t actually what they want.
+Trying out different roles and responsibilities can help people understand their strengths and weaknesses, and prevent them from pursuing long-term goals they later realize aren’t actually what they want.

 “It’s a little bit like when you enter college and you don’t quite know which specialty to get into,” Kaur said.
 “You’re exposed to a lot of different things and find your activities.
 I feel like those early years also serve that purpose.”